Enxgmatic/ICS-lab/scada/README.md

 sudo netplan apply
 ```

-5. Go to http://localhost:1881/ and ensure you can access FUXA
+5. Go to http://localhost:1881/editor and ensure you can access FUXA.
+Then, click `Open Project` and import [`scada-dam.json`](scada-dam.json).